FabricTOC/FabricTOC/docs/AdminGuide/KeyConcepts/ABlockchainNetwork.md

 | :---: |
 | Principals with identity are the consumers of the network in Hyperledger Fabric.  |

-You'll see that sometimes **network resources** -- those fundamental building blocks we were talking about -- **also have an identity**.
+You'll see that sometimes **network resources** -- those fundamental building blocks you saw previously -- **also have an identity**.
 That's because one part of the network can sometimes consume services from a different part of the network.
 For example, peers and orderers use channel services to communicate with applications.
 It's this kind of relationship which makes it helpful for network resources to be principals with identity.

 | ![NetworkPrincipals2](./ABlockchainNetwork.diagram.4.png) |
 | :---: |